edwardbenitez/ai_foundry_models/README.md

 terraform apply plan1
 ```

-## Configurations - custom analyzer

-Open the config/create.sh file and update the endpoint with the the ai_service_endpoint that was displayed after applying the terraform plan.

-## SRC - extract information
+## Test - use the model endpoint

-Update the .env ENDPOINT variable file with the the ai_service_endpoint that was displayed after applying the terraform plan
+Update the .env variables, the required values were displayed after applying the terraform plan

-To send the image "src/r2.jpg" to the content understanding run the following commands

 ```sh
 cd test